Meet The Board

 The state is divided into a North District and a South District.
 Each district has three board members who serve three-year terms.
 One representative from each district is up for election each year.

-The President and Vice President are elected every two years, and the positions of Treasurer and Secretary are appointed by the KFU board of directors.
+The President and Vice President are elected every other year, and the positions of Treasurer, Secretary, and At-Large member are appointed by the KFU board of directors.

 Donn Teske